RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.1.md

 * Merging in #115 branch that was AsmxSoapWithAuthenticationContext plus OpenApiWithOpenIdConnect efforts
 * Update spec.json
 * Rename protocol and ishSession.OpenApi30Service -> ishSession.OpenApiISH30Service so ishSession.OpenApiAM10Service
+* Parameter group `New-IShSession` ActiveDirectory/Interactive does not have `-Timeout` parameter.
+* Cmdlets `New-IshSession` and `Test-IshSession` received parameter `-Protocol`, `-ClientId` and `-ClientSecret` so when protocol is set to `OpenApiWithOpenIdConnect` it is the preferred route, fall back to `WcfSoapWithWsTrust` when OpenApi calls are unavailable.
 * Case Files
     * IshFolder.cs skipped OpenApi object conversion here with #115 merge?!
     * Enumerations.cs left various enum conversions in #115